Flexible courses for busy literacy educators ready to make learning to read easier for children

 By design, Module 1 kicks off the course focusing on meaning-making, beginning with a deep dive into why learning to read is not natural for the human brain.
 Along the way, you’ll learn about the brain’s language processing systems, the Simple View of Reading, Scarborough’s Reading Rope, and the critical role of oral language development in later reading development.
 We’ll untangle four critical misunderstandings about the origins of reading comprehension in light of the science.
 And finally, we’ll offer seven high-leverage instructional routines for you to use as you rethink and prepare to revise current practices.

-In this module, you will learn the why’s and the how’s behind helping students develop phonemic proficiency.
+In module 2, you will learn the whys and the hows behind helping students develop phonemic proficiency.
 We’ll unpack five common misunderstandings that can get in the way of effective phonemic awareness instruction.
-Then, we’ll help you bridge the science into practice with seven high-leverage instructional routines that you can rely on on immediately.
+You’ll learn which phonemic awareness tasks are most important to teach.
+We’ll also help you bridge the science into practice with seven high-leverage instructional routines you can rely on immediately.
 From studying a phonemic awareness progression to practicing a full range of essential exercises for beginning readers, this module will boost your expertise and confidence in phonemic awareness instruction.

 In Module 3 we explore what “explicit and systematic phonics” really means.
 We’ll begin by clearing up five of the many misunderstandings about how to teach the alphabetic code that is our English language.
+You will come away understanding the relationship between the way you teach phonics and the way children organize phonetic information in their brains.
 You will learn a progression of phonics acquisition and how to pair this progression with formative assessment to inform instruction that leads to mastery.
-Finally, you’ll learn simple but high-leverage instructional routines that position you to plan instruction that is targeted, effective, and engaging.
+Finally, you’ll learn simple but high-leverage instructional routines that position you to plan targeted, effective, and engaging instruction.